deficollective/deficollective.github.io/content/english/blog/introducing-defiscan.md

 The requirements to enter Stage 1 can be summarized as follows:

-- ✅ At least "Medium" risk score for Chain, Autonomy, Accessibility
+- '✅ At least a "Medium" risk score for Chain, Autonomy, Accessibility'
-- ✅ IF Exit Window receives "High" risk, THEN control over permissions MUST be transferred to a Security Council
+- '✅ IF Exit Window receives "High" risk, THEN a Security Council must be in place with ownership of or veto over permissions'

 ### Stage 2 - No training wheels